2009miles/ie/README.md

 1. Run the python script:
     ```
-    python ie.py
+    python ie.py -id /absolute/path/to/input/folder
     ```
-2. Follow the directions in the CLI.
-3. Wait for processing.
+2. Wait for processing.
-4. In the folder where your original images were, you'll find a new folder with the cropped pictures.
+3. Find a new folder with the cropped pictures in "/absolute/path/to/input/folder/extracted_images".

 **Disclaimer**: *some crops may be off, work in progress*